ryanmalonzo/myges-ics-stream/README.md

 > [!IMPORTANT]
 > In most cases, `Etc/UTC` should be the right value regardless of where you actually live.
 Instead, you should set the correct timezone in your calendar app settings.

+## Troubleshooting

+### Cloudflare

+The subscription URL will not work if the DNS record is proxied through Cloudflare.
+To avoid this, Bot Fight Mode needs to be turned off in Security > Bots.

 ## Acknowledgements

 - [UnBonWhisky/myges-to-icalendar](https://github.com/UnBonWhisky/myges-to-icalendar) for the API endpoints.